-Table 4: Optimal segmentation improvement for different values of N over all citations (including singletons).
+Table 4: Optimal segmentation for different values of N over all citations (including singletons).

 If given a uniform distribution over the number of entities, such a method would always chose to have a separate entity for each citation, since this would allow the entity attributes to match the observed citation exactly.
 Thus we must include a prior that prefers smaller numbers of entities, or similarly, a penalty for generating each entity.
-Here the number of entities induced is a function of the "tension" between the entity-citation potentials and the per-entity penalty.
-As in Pasula et al. (2003) and Milch et al. (2004)this penalty may have parameters learned from training data (expressing the likelihood of entity attribute values, as well as the compatibility between those values).
-However, this approach generates entities indepedently of each other, and as a generative model the parameters for entity-citation potentials and entity generation penalty are trained separately.
+Here the number of entities induced is a function of the "tension" between the entitycitation potentials and the per-entity penalty.

+In generative models of the type used by Pasula et al. (2003) and Milch et al. (2004), the prior distribution over entity attributes automatically creates such a per-entity penalty.
+Note that this prior distribution may have parameters learned from training data (expressing the likelihood of entity attribute values, as well as the compatibility between those values).
+However, this approach generates entities indepedently of each other, and as a generative model the parameters for entity-citation potentials and prior over entity attributes are trained separately.
 Intuitively, we wonder if these independencies provide less delineative power than a more integrated and conditional alternative.